Emil Holtz: Nazi Party career

-Following the re-establishment of the Nazi Party, Holtz joined it on 29 July 1925 (membership number 11,751).
-Considerably older than most of the other leaders of the Nazi Party, Holtz did not share with them the experience of military service in World War I or participation in the Freikorps.
-However, he was named Second Deputy Gauleiter of Gau Berlin-Brandenburg in November 1926 by newly installed Gauleiter Joseph Goebbels.
-From March 1927, Holtz also was the Chairman of the Gau USCHLA committee, charged with investigating and adjudicating intra-Party conflicts and disputes.
-In May 1928, Holtz stood as a candidate for the Landtag of Prussia but was not elected.
+Following the February 1925 re-establishment of the Party, Holtz joined it on 29 July (membership number 11,751).
+Considerably older than most of the other leaders, Holtz did not share with them the experience of military service in World War I or participation in the Freikorps.
+However, in 1926, Holz was made the SA-Führer of the Berlin Sturmabteilung (SA).
+In November of that year, the newly installed Gauleiter of Gau Berlin-Brandenburg, Joseph Goebbels, appointed him as Second Deputy Gauleiter.
+From March 1927, Holtz also was the chairman of the Gau USCHLA committee, charged with investigating and adjudicating intra-Party conflicts and disputes.
+In May 1928, he stood as a candidate for the Landtag of Prussia but was not elected.

-Goebbels, meanwhile, had difficulty administering the Gau due to ongoing conflicts with the Sturmabteilung (SA), in particular Deputy Supreme SA-Führer-East Walter Stennes, and elements aligned with the more socialist, revolutionary wing of the Party.
+Goebbels, meanwhile, had difficulty administering the Gau due to ongoing conflicts with the SA leadership, in particular, Deputy Supreme SA-Führer East Walter Stennes and elements aligned with the more socialist, revolutionary wing of the Party.
 Consequently, on 1 October 1928, Gau Berlin-Brandenburg was divided into Gau Groß-Berlin and Gau Brandenburg, which comprised most of the Province of Brandenburg.
 While Goebbels maintained his position in Berlin, Holtz became the new Gauleiter of Brandenburg.
-As such, he was responsible directly to Adolf Hitler and effectively served as his viceroy to the Gau in all Party matters.
+As such, he was responsible directly to Hitler and effectively served as his viceroy to the Gau in all Party matters.
 Holtz would hold this position for nearly two years.

 In 1929, Holtz was accused of sexual assault and was suspended from his teaching post.
-At the end of September 1930, Holtz resigned as Gauleiter, officially for health reasons, and also resigned from the Nazi Party on 30 September 1930.
-Facing criminal prosecution, he was forced to decline the mandate he had just won in the Reichstag election of 14 September 1930.
-After his trial in March 1931, he was sentenced to six months imprisonment.
-He never resumed his political career, and no additional details are known about his life.
+At the end of September 1930, he resigned as Gauleiter, officially for health reasons, and also resigned from the Nazi Party on 30 September 1930.
+Facing criminal prosecution, he was forced to decline the mandate he had just won in the Reichstag election of 14 September 1930 from electoral constituency Potsdam I. After his trial in March 1931, Holtz was sentenced to six months imprisonment.
+He never resumed his political career, and no additional details are known about his later life.